graphql/graphql-spec/spec/Section 3 -- Type System.md

 type system claims a union will be returned, one of the possible types will be returned.

-A `Tagged Type` defines a list of possible members; whenever the type system references a tagged type, exactly one of the possible members must be present and all others must be omitted.
+A `Tagged` defines a set of possible member fields, where each member field has a name and references another type in the system.
+Whenever the type system references a tagged type, exactly one of these possible member fields must be present and all others must be omitted.

 Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type allows the schema